 This ride is very shaky.
 This ride is much harder to see to drive especially if the sun is shining.
 You have to pay to attention to the color of the flags.
 I do think this was an okay ride.
 I am sure it would have been better if the sun wasn’t shining as much that blinded you some.
 It was hard to see what color flags were up.

-I do know that the helmet and being enclosed in this car, does seem to make you hotter.
-I know after I got out, I was sweating a little bit.
-I do say, if you can, give it a try.
+Wearing the helmet and being enclosed in this car made me feel hotter.
+After I got out, I was sweating a little bit.
+Give it a try.
 It is not for the faint!

 At the end I knew I had one more lap because I had the white flag and then I couldn’t see the flag up and the person in front of me swerved and cut me off, causing me to hit them and causing my car to go into the pit.
 This one you have to be very careful on.
 This ride there is no warnings.
 I’m just glad it was toward the end.